Table of contents

 Site language version

-For example, <link rel="alternate" href="http://example.com/de" hreflang="de" /> indicates that the link leads to a German version of the site.
+For example, <link rel="alternate" href="http://example.com/de" hreflang="de" /> the link indicates a German version of the site.

 Internal and external linking

-Internal and external links have a significant impact on a website’s SEO, as internal links make it easier for search engines to understand a site’s structure and distribute SEO value between pages, which helps determine their hierarchy and importance.
-On the other hand, external links, especially those coming from reliable sources, serve as indicators of trust and authority, which can significantly increase a site’s authority and ranking.
-At the same time, skillful linking to other authoritative sites can enrich a site’s content and improve the user experience, which is further valued by search engines.
+Internal and external links significantly impact a website’s SEO, as internal links make it easier for search engines to understand a site’s structure and distribute SEO value between pages, which helps determine their hierarchy and importance.
+On the other hand, external links, especially those from reliable sources, serve as indicators of trust and authority, which can significantly increase a site’s authority and ranking.
+At the same time, skilful linking to other authoritative sites can enrich a site’s content and improve the user experience, which is further valued by search engines.

 Why technical optimization is important?

 Technical optimization is important because it allows you to ensure that all technical aspects of your site comply with search engine guidelines.
 A technically correctly optimized site makes it easier for Google’s robots to effectively index and understand your site’s content, which is key to achieving high rankings in search results.
-This includes elements such as page load speed, mobile responsiveness, URL structure and security, all of which have a direct impact on a site’s visibility in search engines.
+This includes elements such as page load speed, mobile responsiveness, URL structure and security, all of which directly impact a site’s visibility in search engines.

 Does technical SEO help optimize indexing?